 Additional information for your visit

 To reach the palace you need a ticket for The Royal Botanic Gardens, Kew.
-Once inside the gardens you will get free access into the Palace.
+Once inside the gardens Kew Palace is free to access.
 Historic Royal Palaces members get a discount on admission tickets to Kew Gardens upon presentation of their membership card.

 Queen Charlotte's Cottage is located at the opposite end of Kew Gardens, near Lion Gate.
 It is open 11:00 to 15:50 on weekends and bank holidays from April to September.
 Entry is included with your Kew Gardens admission.

-Members of Historic Royal Palaces also need a Royal Botanic Gardens, Kew ticket to access the palace – but you are entitled to a discount on that ticket, with admission into Kew Palace free of charge.
+Members of Historic Royal Palaces need a Royal Botanic Gardens, Kew ticket to access the palace.
+Members are entitled to a discounted admissions ticket.
 To validate the discounted rate please bring your Historic Royal Palaces membership card with you and present it to ticketing staff at the ticket kiosks at Kew Gardens.

 Hosts are available throughout the palace and can answer any questions you may have.
 If you are a small group we may be able to provide a pre-booked guided tour, subject to availability.
 Email [email protected] to discuss your needs.